 Finally, staying outside of Springdale may make more sense depending on the rest of your Utah itinerary.
-If you plan on visiting Bryce Canyon as day trip and part of the same trip, staying in Hurricane would be convenient for both parks.
+If you plan on spending one day in Bryce Canyon as part of the same trip, staying in Hurricane would be convenient for both parks.

 Cons of Staying Outside of Springdale

 The main disadvantage to staying outside of Springdale is truly just time and distance.
 In other words, you’ll be further away from the park and have to drive there and back each day.
 For most travelers, this isn’t a big deal.
 But if you want the ability to rest mid-day, you might want to consider staying in Springdale.